Devbridge Releases a New Book: The Secret Source

 Adomavicius is a global speaker in demand, having presented about product strategy at Money20/20, Sibos, Bureau of Digital, Techweek, and SXSW.
 He won the EY Entrepreneur of the Year 2018.

-Devbridge builds digital products leading global enterprises to achieve organisational change.
+Devbridge builds digital products leading global enterprises to achieve organizational change.
 For more information, visit devbridge.com.

 Contacts: